Another MSNBC Legend May Step Down

 Both Melber and MSNBC representatives declined to provide comments to multiple outlets reporting on the situation.
 The network has not issued any official statements regarding the host’s future or the reported discussions with competitors.

-If Melber proceeds with leaving MSNBC, he would join other high-profile media figures who have departed network contracts to pursue independent ventures, though most such endeavors remain in early audience-building stages.
+If Melber proceeds with leaving MSNBC, he would join other high-profile media figures who have departed from network contracts to pursue independent ventures, though most such endeavors remain in the early stages of audience building.
 The coming months are expected to reveal whether Melber negotiates a satisfactory role in MSNBC’s post-spinoff structure or pursues opportunities elsewhere.